 Cornerstones of Civil Rights

 Cornerstones of Civil Rights examines the American promise that “all men are created equal.”
 Through the landmark civil rights legislation passed during the presidencies of Abraham Lincoln and Lyndon Baines Johnson, these two men will be forever linked as partners “on the road to equal rights.”
-The exhibition will include nine pages of historic documents, including a lithograph copy of Abraham Lincoln’s final draft of the Emancipation Proclamation; a copy of the Senate resolution, signed by President Lincoln proposing the 13th Amendment which ended slavery; the Civil Rights Act of 1964 and Voting Rights Act of 1965 signed by President Johnson.
-Also included within the exhibit is one of the three surviving “stovepipe” hats worn by Lincoln during his White House years.
+This exhibition includes six pages of historic documents, including a printed copy of the Emancipation Proclamation signed by Abraham Lincoln; a copy of the Senate resolution, signed by President Lincoln proposing the 13th Amendment which ended slavery; the Civil Rights Act of 1964 and Voting Rights Act of 1965 signed by President Johnson.
+Also included in the exhibit is one of the three surviving “stovepipe” hats worn by Lincoln during his White House years.

 The exhibit will be displayed in the Great Hall of the LBJ Presidential Library from April 1 – April 30, 2014.

 According to Lincoln scholar Harold Holzer, “Hats were important to Lincoln: They protected him against inclement weather, served as storage bins for important papers he stuck inside their lining, and further accentuated his great height advantage over other men.”
 Learn more about why the stovepipe hat became Lincoln's trademark here.